About the STEMCats Community

 - Improve retention and achievements via fostering a supportive learning community.

-All students who participate in STEMCats will reside in Woodland Glen IV, located on south campus along with the new Academic Science Building, The 90, The Study and the W.T.
+All students who participate in STEMCats will reside in Woodland Glen II, located on central campus along with the new Academic Science Building, The 90, The Study and the W.T.
 Young Library.